ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

     .RegisterDbContext<AssetContext>(DbContextKind.Pooled);
 ```

-What we still have to do here is adding a subscription root type.
+What we still have to do here is add a subscription root type.
 Chain `AddSubscriptionType` in after `AddMutationType`.

 ```csharp
 builder.Services